hdlopesrocha/environment-setup-kit/README.md

 # Development Environment Setup Kit

-Free configuration files and documentation to properly setup a Development Environment.
-The Development Environment Setup kit consists of:
+Free configuration files and documentation to effectively setup a documented Development Environment understandable by all members of a team of programmers.
+The Development Environment Setup kit consists of the following installation and setup guides:

 * [JDK installation and configuration guide](jdk/jdk-setup-guide.md)
 * [Eclipse IDE installation and configuration guide](eclipse/eclipse-setup-guide.md)